United States of America · work sponsored

 Frequently asked questions

-How is the H-1B lottery structured?
+How is the H-1B cap selection structured?+

-Can an H-1B applicant self-petition?
+Can an H-1B applicant self-petition?+

 No. The H-1B requires a sponsoring US employer.
 Individuals without an employer sponsor typically consider O-1 (extraordinary ability), EB-2 National Interest Waiver, or entrepreneurial routes such as the International Entrepreneur Rule.

-Does H-1B allow dual intent?
+Does H-1B allow dual intent?+

 Yes.
 H-1B is a dual-intent visa.
 Filing an immigrant petition (I-140) or a labor certification does not in itself affect H-1B status.